AlbertoFDR/personal-folder/README.md

 * sxhkd - Shortcut configuration
 * compton - For blurring windows
 * rofi - Used to launch application
+* polybar - The status bar because bspwm doesn't have one

 ![BSPWM photo](/images/bspwm.png)